-Meat consumption is increasingly understood to be detrimental to the environment, animal welfare, and personal health.
+Meat consumption is increasingly understood to be detrimental to the environment, animal welfare, and health.
 Information campaigns conveying these research findings, are assumed to decrease meat consumption.
 We wonder if meat eaters really want to receive such information, even if it is provided for free.
 For this purpose, we designed an incentivized lab experiment where participants were randomly assigned to a control and a treatment group.
 The difference between the two groups is that the treated participants were asked to eat a beef chip and a pork stick at the beginning of the lab session, which arguably makes more salient that they are meat eaters.

-Our results show that meat consumption triggers information avoidance.
+Our results show that meat consumption can trigger information avoidance.
 In particular, subjects who were served beef were more often avoiding information about the environmental consequences of beef production.
 Subjects who were served pork (and beef) were more often avoiding information about health consequences of pork and tended more to answer "I don't know" when asked knowledge questions about meat.
 Considering these results, there might be a potential reinforcing effect: some people avoid information on meat consumption, which leads to higher meat consumption levels, which further increases their information avoidance, etc. While these results support our theoretically founded hypotheses, we did not find the likewise predicted effects of meat consumption on (non-incentivized) attitudes and beliefs, although these do correlate with the frequency of meat consumption outside the lab.

 Interestingly, our results show that even a temporary, passive and very small change in consumption induces detectable effects in information avoidance.
 Indeed, the small portions served are unlikely to change the amount of meat a participant has consumed in his or her life.
 Additionally, subjects do not actively initiate the consumption of meat but rather passively receive the option and suggestion to eat it by being served.
 Thus, feelings of responsibility and guilt should not be as strong.
 Still, our treatment can affect the treated, probably because it changes the salience of being a meat eater, which in turn would lead to strongly felt cognitive dissonance when confronted with information about negative consequences of meat consumption.
+How long the effect lasts and whether it is key for the limited effectiveness of information campaigns for meat consumption are due to further research.
+In this paper, we establish that the effect exists, a possibility result.